SyberLabs/.github/profile/README.md

 **OSAHR** asks how changing structures can be simulated, controlled, and inspected.
 **Relay** asks how humans and agents can share consequential work without erasing provenance or authority.

-Across them, we are interested in software that does more than produce an output.

-We want to see **what it was connected to, what transformed, what evidence supports the result, and where human judgment enters the system.**

-## Research and engineering

-We build working systems first, but try to keep the boundary between demonstration and speculation explicit.

-Experiments live with their assumptions, evaluation artifacts, and known limitations.
-Product claims are kept separate from research hypotheses.
-Negative results are useful enough to preserve.

-That discipline matters most in systems involving machine learning, agents, simulation, and automated decision support, where an elegant output can easily outrun the evidence behind it.

 ---

 ### Systems to provoke thought.